IanConery/looseCode/STYLE-GUIDE.md

     }
     ```

 * I prefer function expressions over function declarations, obviously there are times when it makes sense to use declarations.
-I am not against them, so do what you will but I may ask you to fix/change your code to match the style.
+I am not against them, so do what you will but please be consistant and match the style.

     ```javascript
     // good: